Who are the CAPS Mindful Ambassadors?

 Mindfulness is the name for something that we all know about, and sometimes even do: paying attention.
 As a practice, mindfulness means something a little more.
 It means paying attention in a special way: a) consciously; b) without judgment; c) with relaxation.

 Mindful exercises are based on a scientific understanding of how our minds and bodies work, and are the subjects of continuing research.
-Over the last three decades and more, there have been many studies on the benefits of regular mindful practice for college students: stress goes down, sleep improves, grades improve, and relationships take a turn for the better.
+Over the last three decades and more, there have been many studies on the benefits of regular mindful practice for college students: reduced anxiety, improved sleep, better grades, and more positive social relations.

 Mindfulness is a universal quality.
 Learning mindful practice is not religion, hypnosis, or brainwashing.
 It is not daydreaming, or "blanking your mind."
 Students who do mindful exercises regularly find that their minds are clearer (not vacant), sharper (not gullible), focused (not wandering), and more focused on purpose (not spaced out).
 Physically and emotionally, practitioners feel less disturbed by stress, and thus more patient with people and situations.
 These qualities help with studies, personal relationships, and life satisfaction.

 The goal of higher education is to grow in knowledge and skills for a successful life.
 We know that stress gets in the way of optimal performance.
 Mindful practices are valuable tools in a students’ tool chest of stress-reducing techniques.
 Mindfulness can help you tap your inner strengths to be calmer, more directed and maximize your effectiveness to make the most of your opportunities at UA and beyon